A-Lex

-A-Lex is the eleventh studio album by the Brazilian metal band Sepultura.
+A-Lex is the eleventh studio album by Brazilian metal band Sepultura.
 It was released on January 23, 2009 by independent German record label SPV.
 This is the first album featuring drummer Jean Dolabella, since the departure of Igor Cavalera in 2006.

-This is the second concept album released by Sepultura, following 2006's Dante XXI which was based on Dante Alighieri's The Divine Comedy.
+This is the second concept album released by Sepultura, following 2006's Dante XXI, which was based on Dante Alighieri's The Divine Comedy.
 A-Lex is based on the 1962 novel A Clockwork Orange by Anthony Burgess, which was adapted into a film version by Stanley Kubrick in 1971.

 Album information

 The album was recorded in São Paulo at Trama Studios and mixed at Mega Studios during 2008, since February through the process of composition until August when the band finished the mixing process and revealed the track listing and album title.

 Guitarist Andreas Kisser stated about the influences obtained from Burgess work:

 The title is a pun on the main character from the novel, Alex, and the Latin for "without law": a (without) + lex (law); presumably referring to how Alex and his companions behaved.

 A-Lex is available in three versions: a deluxe digipak with an embossed cover, a regular jewel case and on a vinyl gate-fold LP.
 On January 16, 2009, the album was released for exclusive listening on last.fm.